PATRIC3/p3_docs/docroot/user_guides/index.rst

 User Guides
 ============

 The PATRIC website provides an entry point to integrated data and tools for bacterial infectious disease research.
 The website is organized by data types and analysis tools.
-These user guides serve as a reference to each of the tools and services including what they do, where they are located and each of their features.
+These **User Guides** serve as a reference for each of the tools and services including information on what it does, where it is located, and each of the features.

 .. toctree::
    :maxdepth: 1